Babirusa: Classification

-The genus is monotypic within the subfamily Babyrousinae, or alternatively considered to form a tribe, Babyrousini, of the subfamily Suinae.
+The genus is monotypic within the subfamily Babyrousinae, or alternatively considered to form a tribe, Babyrousini of the subfamily Suinae.
 To date, only one fossil skull has been found to suggest a larger ancestor.

-All members of the genus were considered part of a single species, the babirusa or pig-deer, B. babyrussa.
+All members of the genus were historically considered part of a single species, B. babyrussa.
 After they were split into several species, this scientific name is restricted to the Buru babirusa from Buru and the Sula Islands, whereas the best-known species, the north Sulawesi babirusa, is named B. celebensis.
-The split, which uses the phylogenetic species concept, is based on differences in size, amount of hair on the body and tail-tuft, and measurements of the skull and teeth.
+The split, which uses the phylogenetic species concept, is also based on morphological characters, such as differences in size, amount of hair on the body and tail-tuft, and measurements of the skull and teeth.